 Kolb’s Experiential Learning Theory

-Kolb suggested that learning requires the acquisition of abstract concepts that can then be applied flexibly in a wide range of situations.
-Therefore, knowledge is created through the transformation of experience.
+For Kolb, learning requires the acquisition of abstract concepts that can then be applied flexibly in a wide range of situations.
+Edgar Dale’s Cone of Experience can help us to understand the sources of these abstract (and concrete) experiences.

 Let’s start by exploring the four stages of learning, referred to as the Experiential Learning Cycle.